 EU-funded projects are currently often led by organisations that have the know-how in EU funding rules but not necessarily knowledge of the topic itself, at a community level.
 So funding doesn’t sufficiently reach the level of practitioners in the relevant sectors.
 We want to change this by working with organisations experienced in international projects, while empowering our social entrepreneurs to adopt a transnational perspective — and to learn new skills.

-First of all, it’s an “out of the box” network, gathering different types of third sector organizations and engaging all of us in the debate around social entrepreneurship.
+First of all, it’s an “out of the box” network, gathering different types of third sector organisations and engaging all of us in the debate around social entrepreneurship.
 Most of SIS’s social enterprises were NGOs who then chose to become social cooperatives — that’s a form in which we strongly believe, but we also want to experiment with hybrid legal forms, depending on the goal.
-EN members are also businesses and financial intermediaries, universities and so on — we believe it’s important to keep the debate open to all of these as we build a new concept of EU social enterprise.
+Euclid members are also businesses and financial intermediaries, universities and so on — we believe it’s important to keep the debate open to all of these as we build a new concept of EU social enterprise.

 Secondly, the focus on the Balkans and the Mediterranean region, including North Africa, is crucial for us, partly due to geographic proximity, but also because most of our members work with migrants, refugees or asylum seekers.
 If we strengthen collaboration with organisations working in their countries of origin, maybe we can improve our capacity to deliver integration services and improve our intercultural competences.
 Also, in North Africa and the Middle East there’s a lot of potential in social enterprise, and we want to be part of this process, helping to deliver a feasible strategy to support them.

 Why is cross-border networking important to you personally?